Update: This offer for the Premier Rewards Gold Card from American Express has expired. Learn more about the current offers here.

 The Premier Rewards Gold Card from American Express occupies an interesting middle ground between cards like the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® or The Platinum Card® from American Express.

 On one end of the spectrum, you have a card with an annual fee of $95 while on the other end you’ll find $450-550 annual fees.
-The Premier Rewards Gold finds itself off on its own at $195 (waived the first year).
+The Premier Rewards Gold finds itself off on its own at $195.
 Considering the benefits of the card, I think you’ll find its annual fee is just about right.

 With the Premier Rewards Gold, you’ll not only be able to earn points quickly through several bonus categories but you’ll also be able to take advantage of Amex’s Membership Rewards program.
 Finally, this card also provides a number of perks that can help you save money on everyday purchases as well as travel expenses.